JGKarlin/girlsinsight/README.md

 ## Alternative: Local Installation

-While the Colab implementation is recommended for its asynchronous processing capabilities, you can also run GirlsInsight locally.
-Note that the local version (girlsinsight.v1.0.1.py) uses synchronous processing to ensure discrete interactions with GirlsChannel.net.
+While the Colab implementation is recommended for its asynchronous processing capabilities, you can also run GirlsinSight locally.
+Note that the local version (GirlsinSight.v1.0.1.py) uses synchronous processing to ensure discrete interactions with GirlsChannel.net.

 ### Requirements
 - Python 3.7+